olacwiek/olacwiek.github.io/_pages/about.md

 I'm a Principal Investigator and a PostDoc at the Research Area 1: [Laboratory Phonology](https://www.leibniz-zas.de/en/research/research-areas/laboratory-phonology), [Leibniz-Centre General Linguistics](https://www.leibniz-zas.de/) in Berlin.
 Currently, I'm co-leading a project ["On the FLExibility and Stability of Gesture-speecH Coordination (FLESH): Evidence from Production, Comprehension, and Imitation"](https://vicom.info/projects/on-the-flexibility-and-stability-of-gesture-speech-coordination-flesh-evidence-from-production-comprehension-and-imitation/), funded within the DFG Priority Programme [Visual Communication](https://vicom.info/).
 This project is a collaboration with Susanne Fuchs, Wim Pouw, and Šárka Kadavá.

 I'm a phonetician by training and passion.
+My research primarily focuses on exploring iconicity in language across various levels, with a special emphasis on spoken language.
+This research spans acoustic and prosodic aspects, as well as sound symbolism.
+Additionally, I delve into the kinematic properties and multimodality of communication.
-My research focus lies in exploring iconicity in language at various levels, particularly in spoken language.
+#My research focus lies in exploring iconicity in language at various levels, particularly in spoken language.
 My research encompasses both acoustic and prosodic aspects as well as sound symbolism.
+I also explore the kinematic properties of communication, the multimodality of communication, and I'm interested in language evolution.

 I completed my Ph.D. in General Linguistics at the Humboldt-Universität zu Berlin in 2022.
 My thesis ["Iconicity in Language and Speech"](https://edoc.hu-berlin.de/handle/18452/25687) was supervised by Manfred Krifka, Susanne Fuchs, and Marcus Perlman.